Vientiane, Laos is a Must-See

 It is laid out in a grid along the Mekong, with the historical centre a fairly compact area about a kilometer square in an area known as Chanthaboury District.

 There are plenty of pleasant shady tree-lined streets dotted with temples and French colonial buildings interspersed with traditional shophouses and more modern hotels.

 Government offices and other official entities are often housed in the colonial buildings, many of which have just been or are in the process of being renovated though they all look deserted.
 There is no bustle of cars or people in and out so I wonder where the governing and administration is actually done.

-There are several examples of more recent socialist style architecture; in particular the fading Lane Xang Hotel, once the pride of Vientiane, its now tatty rooms are popular with travellers these days; and the colossal Soviet Cultural Centre, hard to miss painted in bright yellow and gleaming white, looks as if it has never been used.
+There are several examples of more recent socialist style architecture; in particular, the fading Lane Xang Hotel, once the pride of Vientiane, is now tatty rooms are popular with travelers these days; and the colossal Soviet Cultural Centre, hard to miss painted in bright yellow and gleaming white, looks as if it has never been used.

 For a taste of genuine Lao food try the stalls along Thanon Fa Ngum along the bank of the Mekong.
 You can get spicy green-papaya salad and barbecued fish or chicken along with sticky rice which is all pretty safe to eat.
 The side plate of fresh greens though is not safe to eat.
 All washed down with juice from a freshly opened coconut.